cjsanderson17/iqtesting/README.md

 # iqtesting
 Here's a list of things to do:
-  - Visual Design
-    - Create image for Welcome page
-    - Create image for Info page
-    - Create images for questions & answers
   - Code
     - Calculate score
     - Weight questions
-  - Other
-    - Design Questions

 Clean up to do:
   - Visual Design